tbosch/sencha-touch-angular-adapter/README.md

 This widget renders an element only if the expression evaluates to true.

 ### Service $waitDialog
-This service has two functions:
+The service `$waitDialog` allows the access to the Ext.LoadMask.
+It provides the following functions:
-- `show(msg)`: Shows the wait dialog with the given message
+- `show(msg, callback)`: Opens the wait dialog and shows the given message (if existing).
+    If the user clicks on the wait dialog the given callback is called.
+    This can be called even if the dialog is currently showing.
+It will the change the message and revert back to the last message when the hide function is called.
-- `hide()`: Hides the wait dialog.
+- `hide()`: Restores the dialog state before the show function was called.

-### Angular Service $show(id) and $hide(id)
-This service calls the show resp. hide function on the the sencha component that belongs to the dom element with the given id.
-Useful for dialogs.
+- `waitFor(promise, msg)`: Shows the dialog as long as the given promise runs.
+Shows the given message if defined.
+- `waitForWithCancel(promise, cancelData, msg)`: Same as above, but rejects the promise with the given cancelData when the user clicks on the wait dialog.

 ### Angular Service $navigate('[transition]:componentId')
 This service calls the setActiveItem` function on the the sencha component that belongs to the dom element with the given id.
 Useful for TabPanels, Carousels and panels with card layout.
 - The transition may be omitted, e.g. `$navigate('homepage')`.

+Dialog (floating panel) support:
+- If the target component is a dialog, this will show the dialog.
+- If the last active component was a dialog, that dialog will automatically be hidden.
+- Use the special componentId `back` to close the currently open dialog.

 ### Function angular.Object.navigate / $navigate
 Every expression can now use the `$navigate` expression to define the navigation outside of the controlers